Severe dehydration – when your body loses more fluids than it takes in for an extended period of time – can be life threatening.

 Dehydration is often accompanied by an imbalance of chloride, potassium, sodium, and other electrolytes, which are often included in drinks such as Gatorade, Powerade, Pedialyte, and similar products.
 Be aware, however, that these products often also include sugars, and the low- or no-calorie drinks have artificial sweeteners.
 The loss of electrolytes by itself can cause an irregular heart rate, cramps, dizziness, fatigue, seizures, and convulsions, among other symptoms.

-dehydration first aid kit.
+We’ve made it easy to combat dehydration with an all-in-one dehydration first aid kit.
 Stock up and prevent the symptoms of dehydration from affecting you.

 It’s one of the easiest health problems to fix.
 How to treat dehydration: drink water!
 Add electrolytes!
 Cool down!